UpdraftFund/.github/profile/README.md

 90B+ UPD will go into liquidity pools so anyone can buy UPD.
 The LP tokens will be burned to provide permanent liquidity.

 First, 30B UPD will be put in a liquidity pool on Arbitrum.
-Updraft itself will then be used to decide which networks get liquidity pools, by participants supporting ideas with the `updraft` and `liquidity` tags.
+Updraft itself will then be used to decide which networks get liquidity pools, by participants supporting ideas with the `updraft`, `vote` and `networks` tags.

-Everyone will also vote on which stablecoins should be paired with UPD and given more visibility in Updraft, by supporting ideas with the `updraft` and `stablecoin` tags.
+Everyone will also vote on which stablecoins should be paired with UPD and given more visibility in Updraft, by supporting ideas with the `updraft`, `vote` and `stablecoins` tags.

 Founders will exclude themselves from these votes.